Guide to content syndication 2026

 1. Licensed content syndication

-Through the licensed content syndication model, content publishers give distributors permission to provide their content to one or more end users.
-Publishers retain ownership of their content and control where their content is syndicated.
-Distributors pay a fee to provide that content to their end users, and publishers receive a portion of that fee when end users access their content.
+Under a licensed content syndication model, publishers grant distributors permission to provide their content to end users while retaining full ownership and control.
+Distributors pay licensing fees to make content available, and publishers receive a share of that revenue when end users access their work.

 Publishers

-Newstex licenses and syndicates authoritative content from a wide variety of online publishers who write high-quality content about a range of topics, including business, law, finance, science, technology, news, and politics
+Newstex licenses authoritative content from a wide range of online publishers producing high-quality work across business, law, finance, science, technology, politics, and current affairs.

 Distributors